Hotly-anticipated second TV seasons, spin-off films, pop star documentaries, and more – we’re excited to see these bold looks in action

 GLOW UP: BRITAIN’S NEXT MAKE-UP STAR SEASON 2

 Glow Up was BBC Three’s reality contest to find Britain’s next make-up artist superstar.
 The first season saw MAC’s Dominic Skinner and make-up legend Val Garland judge 10 contestants, who are made to live in a house together while they battle it out with beauty challenges.
 “In the past 10 years, make-up has really become an art form for everyone thanks to Instagram and YouTube,” Skinner told Dazed Beauty when the show first aired.
 “However, I feel it’s only now that this type of make-up show could be done as really it’s this younger generation who have grown up seeing make-up as an art form who aren’t constrained by society’s view of what make-up is.”
-Season two will see the show move over to Netflix but the exact April 2020 release date is unconfirmed.
+Season two will return to BBC Three around April 2020.

 THE GOOP LAB